Electra City Tower

 Education:

-Tel Aviv University, B.A.
-Political Science 2005
+Tel Aviv University, B.A. in Political Science, 2005

-Tel Aviv University, LL.B.
-2004
+Tel Aviv University, LL.B., 2004

 Admission: